Syllabus

 We are here to learn.
 Behavior that distracts from the learning of any student are not acceptable.
 It is necessary to demonstrate respect for other students, teachers, and the classroom space.
 If we all demonstrate this respect for each other and our classroom, there will be no problems.
 All school wide rules (such as mobile phones) apply to this room.
 Most of these rules are covered in your student handbook.
 Others, such as masking and social distancing requirements are still rapidly changing and evolving.
 Please make every effort to keep up with these changes.

-Mobile phones MUST be stored in a backpack or bag during class.
-Note, other mobile devices such as earphones, and/or smart watches are included with this.
+Mobile phones MUST be stored in in the lock case at the front of the room during class.
+Note, other mobile devices such as earphones, and/or smart watches are included with this but must be kept in your pockets or backpack.
 While there are no restrictions on headwear, I may ask to see your ears to check for electronic earbuds.
 This applies to wrists (watches) as well.